api3-ecosystem/x-layer-dapis/README.md

 ## Usage

 The proxy contracts are used to read the latest data feed values.
 The proxy contracts are deployed on-chain and the addresses are available in this repository for now.
-The proxy contracts are used to read the latest data feed values.

 [Check out this guide on how to read a data feed on X Layer](https://docs.api3.org/guides/dapis/read-a-dapi/)